The Loom of Minerva: An Introduction to Computer Projects for the Literary Scholar

 2. Quoted in Margaret Cheney, Tesla, Man Out of Time, New York: Dorset Press, 1981, p.
 107 (reprinted, paperback, Bantam Doubleday Dell, 1998).

-3. An example is Dassault Systèmes' Product Lifecycle Management Suite, which includes Catia (computer-aided design), Delmia (to control manufacturing), and Enovia (to manage the database of designs and specifications).
-Various parts of this suite are being used by Boeing and Airbus to design, manufacture, and maintain their new airplanes.
+3. Catia project-planning software is part of is Dassault Systèmes' Product Lifecycle Management Suite, which includes Catia (computer-aided design), Delmia (to control manufacturing), and Enovia (to manage the database of designs and specifications).
+Various parts of this suite are being used in the 21st century by Boeing and Airbus to design, manufacture, and maintain their new airplanes.

 Send e-mail Send e-mail to Cora Angier Sowa.